Benchmarking Differentially Private Tabular Data Synthesis: Introduction

 \section{Introduction}

 Private tabular data synthesis generates artificial data that preserves the statistical properties of real data while protecting individual privacy.
-This critical problem has a broad range of applications in practice, extending from healthcare ~\cite{sangeetha2022differentially, khokhar2023differentially} to governmental planning~\cite{barrientos2018providingaccessconfidentialresearch, Cunningham_2021} and beyond.
+This critical problem has a broad range of applications in practice, extending from healthcare~\cite{sangeetha2022differentially, khokhar2023differentially} to governmental planning~\cite{barrientos2018providingaccessconfidentialresearch, Cunningham_2021} and beyond.
 For instance, in healthcare, there is a need to share patient data for medical treatment while preserving privacy.
-Similarly, in government, data analysts must analyze sensitive personal attributes, such as gender and disability, while ensuring confidentiality.
-Addressing this challenge has thus received much attention and led to a growing research area.
+Similarly, in government, data analysts must analyze sensitive personal attributes while ensuring confidentiality.
+Addressing this challenge has thus received much attention.

-Differentiated privacy (DP) has become the gold standard for protecting privacy.
+Differential privacy (DP) has become the gold standard for protecting privacy.
 DP ensures that the inclusion or exclusion of any single data point does not significantly affect the outcome, thereby protecting each individual data point within a dataset.
 A substantial body of research has been proposed to address the data synthesis problem with DP.
-Based on their working principles, they can be broadly classified into two categories: statistical methods and machine learning methods.
-Statistical methods~\cite{zhang2017privbayes,vietri2022private,zhang2021privsyn,liu2023generating,zhang2017privbayes, mckenna2021winning, vietri2020neworacleefficientalgorithmsprivate, hardt2012simple, sun2024netdpsyn} compress data information through statistical properties, such as low-dimensional data distributions, to achieve data generation.
-On the other hand, machine learning methods leverage deep learning frameworks designed for data generation, such as generative network~\cite{liu2021iterative, harder2021dp,jordon2018pate,xie2018differentially, torkzadehmahani2019dp,gong2025dpimagebench} and diffusion model~\cite{kotelnikov2023tabddpm, pang2024clavaddpm,li2024privimage}.
+Based on their working principles, they can be broadly classified into two categories: statistical methods and deep learning methods.
+Statistical methods~\cite{zhang2017privbayes,vietri2022private,zhang2021privsyn,liu2023generating,zhang2017privbayes, mckenna2021winning, vietri2020neworacleefficientalgorithmsprivate, hardt2012simple} compress data information through statistical properties, such as low-dimensional data distributions, to achieve data generation.
+On the other hand, deep learning methods leverage deep learning frameworks designed for data generation, such as generative adversarial networks~\cite{liu2021iterative, harder2021dp,jordon2018pate,xie2018differentially, torkzadehmahani2019dp,gong2025dpimagebench} and diffusion models~\cite{kotelnikov2023tabddpm, pang2024clavaddpm,li2024privimage}.

 In addition to these efforts to address this problem, many works also focus on providing comprehensive benchmarks.
 For instance, Du et al.~\cite{du2024towards} and Tao et al.~\cite{tao2022benchmarkingdifferentiallyprivatesynthetic} try to evaluate current methods under the same setting.
 But their works do not involve recent algorithms and thus lack completeness.
 Some other benchmark works~\cite{hu2023sokprivacypreservingdatasynthesis, yang2024tabular, fan2020survey} focus more on making algorithm analysis and comparison, lacking necessary empirical validation.